CyberVerse2/asterion-scraper/README.md

 ## Overview

 This project contains a web scraper built with Node.js and TypeScript designed to extract chapter content from novel websites.
-It currently targets the novel "Shadow Slave" hosted on `novelfire.net`.
+It currently targets a predefined list of novels hosted on `novelfire.net`.

 The scraper performs the following steps: